DMA-privat/DMA-privat/README.md

 - 👋 Hi, I’m @DMA-privat
 - 👀 I’m interested in Visual Basic.
 - 🌱 I’m currently learning many things like using Git, Unit Testing, Clean Code, ...
-- 💞️ I’m looking to collaborate on Learning Projects t get skilled for work.
+- 💞️ I’m looking to collaborate on Learning Projects to get skilled for work.
 - 📫 How to reach me ... (yoou know how).

 <!---